Abed's Uncontrollable Christmas: Analysis

-Rudolph the Red-Nosed Reindeer inspired aspects of the characters' toy designs; Abed watches the special each year with his mom.

 "Abed's Uncontrollable Christmas" explores loneliness around holiday periods.
 Harmon was inspired by the melancholia in Charles Schultz's Peanuts holiday specials, seeing it as a crucial part of Christmas.
 Pudi found this relatable as he was estranged from his father as a child and felt his absence during the holiday period.
 Like Abed, he had loved Rudolph the Red-Nosed Reindeer (1964).

 As well as Abed, Annie and Duncan have unhappy associations with the Christmas period.
 Pierce also empathizes with Abed's loneliness.
 Abed eventually concludes: "The meaning of Christmas is the idea that Christmas has meaning".
 The episode shows that the main characters have found each other as a found family for support and safety.
 The series' other Christmas episodes—"Comparative Religion", "Regional Holiday Music" and "Intro to Knots"—have similar themes, but are more light-hearted.

 The episode continues Abed's use of fiction as a defence mechanism.
 He has been previously shown with the autistic trait of struggling to understand societal rules, but his interpretation of life as television aligns his perspective with the viewer.
 In this episode, the viewer sees stop motion as Abed does.
 Joseph S. Walker commented that Abed is often the driving force behind Community episodes that experiment with format and genre.
 Abed's character is explored more deeply than in most episodes, where he is paired with another character.
 However, Elizabeth Fleitz Kuechenmeister said that he remains two-dimensional with the episode unwilling to dwell on his negative emotions.

 The animation style is like Rankin/Bass Christmas specials, particularly Rudolph the Red-Nosed Reindeer—which is central to the episode.
 Abed imagines each character in the style of the Island of Misfit Toys.
 The train to the North Pole references The Polar Express (2004).

 The study group members are removed by Abed one by one, followed by a brief moral song, like Willy Wonka's actions in Charlie and the Chocolate Factory (1964).